White automatic Sliding Door

 Final Thoughts: Which Sensor Should You Choose?

-Your choice between the BEA IXIO-DT1 and the HOTRON SSR-3 should depend on your specific installation and operational needs:
+Choosing between the BEA IXIO-DT1 and the HOTRON SSR-3 depends on your specific automatic door installation, usage, and safety requirements:

-• Complex or High-Traffic Locations: Choose the BEA IXIO-DT1 for its extensive customization capabilities, robust diagnostics, and flexibility.
+• Complex or High-Traffic Locations: Choose the BEA IXIO-DT1 for its advanced configuration, making it ideal for busy commercial automatic sliding doors.

 Back to blog